qualithm/.github/profile/README.md

-# 🛰️ **Qualithm**

-**Build the connected future.**

-Qualithm unites devices, data, and automation — helping anyone bring connected ideas to life with clarity and confidence.

----

 ## 🧩 What You Can Do

 - **Build** – Create and connect devices within an organised workspace.
 Write firmware in the IDE or link through SDKs and APIs.